mikeslattery/tunic/README.md

 * Installs Grub with Secure Boot support.
 * Calculates Linux equivalent values for your Windows locale and user account.
 * Reboots and runs the Ubiquity installer, automated.
-* If custom boot, will provide Ubuntu's Ubiquity partiton utility GUI.
+* If custom install type choosen, will provide Ubuntu's Ubiquity partiton utility GUI.
 * Reboots into your final installed Linux!

+See the [TODO](doc/TODO.md) for ideas for future versions.

+### Limitations

+* Currently, Tunic only installs official flavors of Ubuntu and Linux Mint.
+* We are working on testing Windows 7 and 8, MBR, and support for other Debian/Ubuntu based Linux distros.
+* Error handling needs improvement.
+* During install the "Quit" button may not work.

+### More information

+See the [doc](doc) directory for more information.

 ## Getting Started

 ### Preparation

-Backup your data!
+* Backup your data!

 Before you start, make sure to backup up an image of your entire disk(s).
 Tunic does not assist with full disk backup.